Stray Dog (film): Release

 Stray Dog was distributed theatrically by Toho in Japan on 17 October 1949.
 The film received a theatrical release in the United States by Toho International with English subtitles on August 31, 1963.

 Reception

-Stray Dog holds a 95% approval rating on Rotten Tomatoes based on 20 reviews, with an average rating of 7.90/10.
-At the 1950 Mainichi Film Concours it won awards for Best Actor (Takashi Shimura), Best Film Score (Fumio Hayasaka), Best Cinematography (Asakazu Nakai) and Best Art Direction (Sō Matsuyama).
+Stray Dog holds a 100% approval rating on Rotten Tomatoes based on 20 reviews, with an average rating of 7.90/10.
+At the 1950 Mainichi Film Concours, it won awards for Best Actor (Takashi Shimura), Best Film Score (Fumio Hayasaka), Best Cinematography (Asakazu Nakai) and Best Art Direction (Sō Matsuyama).
 The film was included on Kinema Junpo's "Best Ten" of the year at third place.
-In 2009 the film was voted at No. 10 on the list of The Greatest Japanese Films of All Time by Japanese film magazine Kinema Junpo.
+In 2009, the film was voted at No. 10 on the list of The Greatest Japanese Films of All Time by Japanese film magazine Kinema Junpo.

 Remake

 The film was remade in 1973, under the name Nora inu, for Shochiku.
 It was later remade for television in 2013.

+An Indian Tamil film, 8 Thottakkal, was loosely inspired by the film, which was remade in Kannada as 8MM Bullet (2018), Telugu as Senapathi (2021), and Malayalam as Corona Papers (2023).